-AHPI will assist in the publication of forty books over five years.
-Each press will produce ten books total.
+AHPI will assist in the publication of forty-six books over nine years.

 HOW WILL THE PRESSES WORK COLLABORATIVELY?

 The presses will share an image and permissions manager to assist in obtaining illustration permissions, and a strong marketing program that will include shared advertising space in major publications, including the New York Review of Books, Artforum, Art Documentation, and Art Journal.
 Funds will be available to advertise individual books in electronic publications, and books will also be promoted through social media networks like Twitter and Facebook.
 WHAT WILL THE ENHANCED WEBSITE SUPPORT?